VIJAY-GADRE/Audio_Books_Classification/README.md

 <p>The main idea is that if a customer has a low probability of coming back then, there is no reason to spend any money on advertising to him/her.
 If we can focus our efforts SOLELY on customers that are likely to convert again, we can make great savings.
 Moreover, this model can identify the most important metrics for a customer to come back again.
 Identifying new customers creates value and growth opportunities.</p>

-<p>We have a .csv summarizing the data.
+We have a .csv summarizing the data.
 There are several input variables:
- - Customer ID, ),
+ - Customer ID
- - Book length overall (sum of the minute length of all purchases),
+ - Book length overall (sum of the minute length of all purchases)
- - Book length avg (average length in minutes of all purchases),
+ - Book length avg (average length in minutes of all purchases)
- - Price paid_overall (sum of all purchases) ,
+ - Price paid_overall (sum of all purchases)
- - Price Paid avg (average of all purchases),
+ - Price Paid avg (average of all purchases)
- - Review (a Boolean variable whether the customer left a review),
+ - Review (a Boolean variable whether the customer left a review)
- - Review out of 10 (if the customer left a review, his/her review out of 10,
+ - Review out of 10 (if the customer left a review, his/her review out of 10
- - Total minutes listened, Completion (from 0 to 1),
+ - Total minutes listened, Completion (from 0 to 1)
- - Support requests (number of support requests; everything from forgotten password to assistance for using the App), and
+ - Support requests (number of support requests; everything from forgotten password to assistance for using the App)
- - Last visited minus purchase date (in days).</p>
+ - Last visited minus purchase date (in days)

 These are the inputs (excluding customer ID, as it is completely arbitrary.
 It's more like a name, than a number).